Global Optimality Guarantees For Policy Gradient Methods: Introduction

-The reinforcement learning literature seems to provide almost no guarantees into the \emph{quality} of the points to which policy gradient methods converge.
-Although these methods can be applied to a very broad class of problems, it is not clear whether they adequately address even simple and classical dynamic programming problems.
-Inspired by this disconnect, important recent work of \citet{fazel2018global}, showed that policy gradient on the space of linear policies for deterministic linear quadratic control problem converges to the global optimum, despite the non-convexity of the objective.
-The authors provided an intricate analysis in this case, leveraging a variety of closed form expressions available for linear-quadratic problems.
-Separate from the RL literature, \citet{kunnumkal2008using} propose a stochastic approximation method for setting base-stock levels in inventory control.
-Surprisingly, despite non-convexity of the objective, an intricate analysis quite different that from \citet{fazel2018global} establishes convergence to the global optimum.
+In marked contrast to the example above, important recent work of \citet{fazel2018global} showed that for the deterministic linear quadratic control problem, policy gradient with the class of linear policies converges to the global optimum, despite non-convexity of the objective.
+Here, the authors provided an intricate analysis, leveraging a variety of closed form expressions available for linear-quadratic problems.
+Separately, in the operations literature, \citet{kunnumkal2008using} propose a stochastic approximation method for setting base-stock levels in inventory control.
+In this example too, the objective is non-convex, but the authors establish convergence to the globally optimal solution using an intricate analysis quite different than that of \citet{fazel2018global}.
+How do we reconcile these success stories with the simple counterexample given in Example \ref{ex: counterexample}?